Watch Hill (New York): Description

 The park offers a variety of outdoor experiences, ranging from ocean swimming to back country hiking to bird watching.
 Watch Hill contains a marina, a small general store, snack bar, tiki bar, Whalehouse Point Restaurant and Bar, visitor center, nature trail, and seasonally lifeguarded beaches.
 In September 2019, the building containing the restaurant, snack bar, and tiki bar was destroyed by a fire.
 The general store and welcome center were unaffected.
 Campground facilities include running water, grills, showers and bathrooms.
 The campground contains 27 sand sites, including one that is universally accessible and a group campsite.
 Starting 2019, four glamping platform tents or preset campsites will become available for more comfortable camping.

+History

+The Watch Hill Marina opened in 1967.
+After Hurricane Sandy damaged the marina's electrical systems in 2012, the National Park Service undertook a multimillion-dollar reconstruction project that included replacement electrical and lighting systems, a new bulkhead, strengthened boardwalks and other work intended to make the marina more resilient to future storms.
+The work required Watch Hill to remain closed during the 2017 season, and the facilities reopened in 2018.

+On September 4, 2019, a fire severely damaged the Whalehouse Point Restaurant building.
+A subsequent National Park Service investigation found no evidence that the fire was intentionally set; its precise cause remained undetermined, although the incident was classified as accidental.
+A newly constructed Whalehouse Point Restaurant & Bar opened at Watch Hill in 2026, nearly seven years after the fire.